go-gitea/gitea/CONTRIBUTING.md

 owners have been elected, the old owners will give up ownership to the newly elected owners.
 If an owner is unable to do so, the other owners will assist in ceding ownership to the newly elected owners.
-For security reason, Maintainers must use 2FA for theirs accounts. https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/
+For security reasons, Maintainers must use 2FA for theirs accounts. https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/

 After the election, the new owners should proactively agree